kbembedded/flipper-gpio-eda/kicad/README.md

 ## Notes
 The footprints contain relevant outlines for the layout as recommended by Flipper Devices.
 These are on the `User.Drawings` layer and can be traced over on the `Edge.Cuts` layer when using them to define the board outline.
-Additionally, the straight pin header variantes (non-right-angle) contain notes on `F.Fab` and `B.Fab` to indicate which side is toward and away from the Flipper to ensure components are not placed incorrectly.
+Additionally, the straight pin header variants (non-right-angle) contain notes on `F.Fab` and `B.Fab` to indicate which side is toward and away from the Flipper to ensure components are not placed incorrectly.

 # Reference Photos